rvagg/cborg/README.md

 cborg is designed with deterministic encoding forms as a primary feature.
 It is suitable for use with content addressed systems or other systems where convergence of binary forms is important.
 The ideal is to have strictly _one way_ of mapping a set of data into a binary form.
 Unfortunately CBOR has many opportunities for flexibility, including:

 * Varying number sizes and no strict requirement for their encoding - e.g. a `1` may be encoded as `0x01`, `0x1801`, `0x190001`, `1a00000001` or `1b0000000000000001`.
 * Varying int sizes used as lengths for lengthed objects (maps, arrays, strings, bytes) - e.g. a single entry array could specify its length using any of the above forms for `1`.
+Tags can also vary in size and still represent the same number.
 * Indefinite length items where the length is omitted from the additional item of the entity token and a "break" is inserted to indicate the end of of the object.
 This provides two ways to encode the same object.
 * Tags that can allow alternative representations of objects - e.g. using the bigint or negative bigint tags to represent standard size integers.
 * Map ordering is flexible by default, so a single map can be represented in many different forms by shuffling the keys.